GET INVOLVED

 1. Get alerted to our calls to action!

-If you’re not one already, become an IDA member and receive our periodic action alerts giving you the opportunity to have your voice heard on late-breaking issues.
+If you’re not one already, become a DarkSky International member and receive our periodic action alerts giving you the opportunity to have your voice heard on late-breaking issues.
 And let us know what’s happening in your area as new threats and opportunities to protect the night skies arise.
 You are our eyes and ears on the ground.

 2. Assess the lighting around your residence.

 Poor lighting not only creates glare and light pollution but also wastes enormous amounts of energy and money.
 Take a few moments to inspect your property for inefficient, poorly installed, and unnecessary outdoor lighting.
-Learn how by visiting our Residential/Business Lighting page.
+Learn how by visiting our responsible lighting page.

 3. Use dark sky friendly lighting at your home and business.

-Look for the International Dark-Sky Association (IDA) Fixture Seal Of Approval on any outdoor lighting you purchase.
-IDA maintains a searchable database of lighting products certified to minimize glare, light trespass, and skyglow.
+Look for the DarkSky Fixture Seal Of Approval on any outdoor lighting you purchase.
+DarkSky maintains a searchable database of lighting products certified to minimize glare, light trespass, and skyglow.
 These products are recommended when replacing outdated or inappropriate lighting fixtures.

 4. Talk to your friends, family, and neighbors.